okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 ### Accept Language

 The `Accept-Language` HTTP header advertises which languages the client is able to understand, for example `Accept-Language: en-US`.
-Include it if it is available.
+Include the header if it is available.

 ### Device Fingerprint